 The top tiers of football in Ireland are known as the SSE Airtricity League with two divisions: The Premier Division and the First Division.
-There are four Dublin teams in the Premier Division: Bohemian F.C., Shamrock Rovers F.C., St Patrick’s Athletic and UCD.
-There are two Dublin teams in the First Division: Cabinteely and Shelbourne.
+There are three Dublin teams in the Premier Division: Bohemian F.C., Shamrock Rovers F.C. and St Patrick’s Athletic.
+There are three Dublin teams in the First Division: Cabinteely, Shelbourne and UCD.
 At international level, the Republic of Ireland field twenty teams with the Irish senior men’s and women’s being the most well known.
 The Ireland’s men’s national team reached the quarterfinals of the World Cup in 1990.

-Nicknamed “the Bohs”, it is the oldest existing club in the League.
-They’ve seen a lot of ups and downs.
+Bohs are the oldest club in the League, having been established in 1890.
+They’ve seen a lot of ups and downs since.
 They dominated the League of Ireland in its early years before spending decades in the wilderness.
 Long an amateur team, they gave into professionalism in 1969 and saw their fortunes revive.
 They were dogged by poor performances in the 1980s and 1990s, but have returned to form since the 2000s.
-Their home ground is Dalymount Park in Phibsborough.
+Their home ground is Dalymount Park in Phibsboro.

-Bohs longstanding rivals, Shamrock Rovers F.C., is Ireland’s most successful club.
+Bohs longstanding rivals, Shamrock Rovers, are Ireland’s most successful club.
 That’s a long-held distinction – they won the first League in 1922-1923.
 They were the first Irish team to compete in European competition, taking part in the 1957 European Cup.
 Their large following of devoted fans saved the club from financial ruin in the late 2000s.
 Their home ground is Tallaght Stadium.